NermineAiil/NermineAiil/README.md

 ---

 ## 🔭 About Me
-I’m passionate about **web development**, learning new technologies, and building real-world projects.
+.💻 Passionate about Frontend Development
+.📚 Currently learning React.js
+.🛠️ Improving my projects and expanding my portfolio .🌱 Always eager to learn new technologies and improve my skills .🎯 Looking for a Frontend Development Internship in Lebanon
 ---

 ## 💻 Skills